Chinese idioms A to D

 Three hundred silver taels are not buried here

 Accidentally giving away the hidden truth in an explanation.
 The story is of a man who buried 300 pieces of stolen silver.
-Strangely he put up a sign to say that the 300 pieces were not buried on top of his horde.
-Someone a little more clever dug up the cash and replaced the sign to say he had not dug up the cash buried there.
+Strangely he put up a sign on top of his horde to say that the 300 pieces were not buried there.
+Someone a little smarter dug up the cash and replaced the sign to say he had not dug up the silver buried there.

 Better to teach a child a skill than give money